BhavnaTandon/Files/README.md

-# Write a program to read through the mbox-short.txt and figure out who has sent the greatest number of mail messages.
-The program looks for 'From ' lines and takes the second word of those lines as the person who sent the mail.
-The program creates a Python dictionary that maps the sender's mail address to a count of the number of times they appear in the file.
-After the dictionary is produced, the program reads through the dictionary using a maximum loop to find the most prolific committer.
+#  Write a program to read through the mbox-short.txt and figure out the distribution by hour of the day for each of the messages.
+You can pull the hour out from the 'From ' line by finding the time and then splitting the string a second time using a colon.
+From stephen.marquard@uct.ac.za Sat Jan  5 09:14:16 2008.
+Once you have accumulated the counts for each hour, print out the counts, sorted by hour as shown below
 name = input("Enter file:")
 if len(name) < 1 : name = "mbox-short.txt"
 handle = open(name)
+time = list()
+hours = list()
-emails = list()
+final = list()
 counts = dict()
 for line in handle:
     words = line.split()